Forms & Information

 3. Dentistry assistance

-6. Assist with in-house medicine, surgery, reproduction as required
+5. Assist with in-house medicine and surgery as required

-7. Partake in staff and client educational programs
+6. Partake in staff and client educational program.

 Emergency Duty Requirements:

-2. The extern will be on duty with emergency colic watch/treatment/ surgery crew as cases dictate.
+2. The extern will be on duty with crew as cases dictate.
 Small animal intensive care patient care will also be borne by the intern /externs and technicians and senior DVM staff as cases dictate.
-All colic care will be performed by the colic watch crew ( CVT’s, intern and Staff DVM’s) at the direction of Dr. Maker, Roeber, Rideout and Shuman.
-The extern and intern gets to go back to bed if all is doing well.

 3. The extern will assist with after hours treatments as needed for clinic cases.